phonofidelic/coffee-party/README.md

 ## Project Requirements

-The site should consist of three pages:
+- The site should consist of three pages:

   1. **Index** consisting of 4 parts:
      - Who We Are
      - What We Do
      - Why choose us?
      - Coffee Party Events!
   2. **Products and events**:
      - Products section showing different models of coffee machines in a grid
      - Events section with sub-sections for B2B and B2C
   3. **About us**:
      - More detailed information about the company
      - Profile and contact info for the CEO
      - Profile and contact info for the head of HR

+- Each page should have a consistent layout including:
+  - a **header** with logo and company name
+  - a **navbar** with links to all three pages
+  - a **footer** with copyright, date and site admin info
-The website should display correctly both on mobile and desktop devices.
+- The website should display correctly both on mobile and desktop devices.

 ## Toolkit